 \section{Abstract}

 In current Internet-of-Things (IoT) deployments, a mix of traditional IP networking and IoT specific protocols, both relying on the TCP protocol, can be used to transport data from a source to a destination.
 Therefore, TCP-specific attacks, such as the Distributed Denial of Service (DDoS) using the TCP SYN attack, are one of the most plausible tools that attackers can use on Cyber-Physical Systems (CPS).
 This may be done by launching an attack from its IoT subsystem, here referred to as the ``CPS-IoT'', with potential propagation to the different servers located in both fog and the cloud infrastructures of the CPS.
-This study compares the effectiveness of supervised, unsupervised, and semi-supervised machine learning algorithms for detecting DDoS attacks in CPS-IoT, particularly during data transmission to and from the physical space to the cyber space via the Internet.
-The algorithms considered are broadly grouped into two: i) Detection algorithms, which include Logistic Regression (LGR), K-Means, and Artificial Neural Networks (ANN).
-We also looked into the effectiveness of semi-supervised hybrid learning models, which use unsupervised K-Means to label data, then feed the output to a supervised learning model for attack detection. ii.)
-Prediction algorithms - LGR, Kernel Ridge Regression (KRR) and Support Vector Regression (SVR), which were used to predict imminent attacks.
-Experimental tests were carried out and obtained results showed that the hybrid model was able to achieve 100\% accuracy with zero false positives; while all the prediction models were able to achieve over 94\% attack prediction accuracy.
+This study compares the effectiveness of supervised, unsupervised, semi-supervised machine learning algorithms, as well as statistical models for detecting DDoS attacks in CPS-IoT, particularly during data transmission to and from the physical space to the cyber space via the Internet.
+The models considered are broadly grouped into three: i.)
+ML-based detection - Logistic Regression (LGR), K-Means, and Artificial Neural Networks (ANN) with two variants based on traffic slicing.
+We also looked into the effectiveness of semi-supervised hybrid learning models, which used unsupervised K-Means to label the data, then fed the output to a supervised learning model for attack detection. ii.)
+Statistic-based detection - Exponentially Weighted Moving Average (EWMA) and Linear Discriminant Analysis (LDA). iii.)
+Prediction algorithms - LGR, Kernel Ridge Regression (KRR) and Support Vector Regression (SVR).
+Results of simulations showed that the hybrid model was able to achieve 100\% accuracy with near zero false positives for all the ML models, while traffic slicing traffic helped improved detection time; the statistical models performed comparatively poorly, while the prediction models were able to achieve over 94\% attack prediction accuracy.